averma247/resetAssuredFrameWorkLala/README.md

 ## How to install & Run in eclipse
 1. Please extract the project at your respective path.
-1. Go to Resources folder and add your application URL (Eg. http://localhost:51544).
 1. Open the project as Maven project in eclipse.
 1. Build the Project.
 1. Now run it as Testng or by right clicking on testng.xml.